-Some of the dishes on a typical Italian Easter table have regional roots, but many transcend regions and areas and can truly be considered national.
+Some dishes on an Italian Easter table have regional origins, but many transcend regions and areas to be truly national.
 Let’s begin by taking a look at the food at Easter in Italy!

 The dishes we all cook at Easter in Italy

-This ritual tradition was then adopted by Christians who, as we mentioned, transformed it into a symbol of the sacrifice of Christ for humanity.
+As previously stated, Christians adopted this ritual tradition and transformed it into a symbol of Christ’s sacrifice for humanity.

 Lamb is usually roasted, often with carrots and potatoes, flavored with rosemary and laurel, but is also often cooked as a stew with vegetables.
 Very popular are also lamb dishes accompanied by artichokes, which are popular Spring vegetables in many parts of Italy.